 The Walch classification is one of the tools used to determine the degree of bone erosion on the glenoid.
 Prof. Ekholm uses the Walch B2 glenoid to illustrate several treatment options to restore the joint.
 These include corrective reaming, oblique reaming, or structural grafting.
 Corrective and oblique reaming entail removing part of the bone, and result in altered mechanics in the shoulder.
 Structural grafting is another method, and aims at replenishing the bone stock and creating a fixation point stable enough to insert the standard implant.
-Patient-specific implants are another, yet relatively unexplored approach.
+Customized shoulder implants are another, yet relatively unexplored approach.

 Currently, structural grafts with a glenoid implant are a popular choice.
 The difficulty however, lies in shaping the graft to have a perfect fit into the glenoid.
 First, PMMA cement or bone wax is pushed into the glenoid to form a model.
 Then it is used as a template when sculpting the graft until there is a perfect surface match.
 Despite its common use however, corrective grafting still brings up issues in regards to grafting incorporation and why it does or does not succeed.
 The limit for the grafting technique is still uncertain.